ArcadianErik/GPU-passthrough-Radeon7000/README.md

 `sudo pacman -Syu`

 # Check IOMMU Grouping
-If your using Cachyos or other distro that defaults to fish just simply in therminal enter
+If your using Cachyos or other distro that defaults to fish just simply in terminal enter
 ```
 bash
 ```